Rozala of Italy: Biography

 In 976, she married Arnulf II, Count of Flanders (d.
 987).
-On her husband's death in 987, she became as regent for her young son.
+On her husband's death in 987, she became regent for her young son.
 She lost the regency the following year, when she married again.
 Flanders were under threat from France, and to avoid this threat, she arranged a marriage with the son of the king of France.
-Upon marriage, her regency was turned over to her mother-in-law, her son's paternal grandmother Matilda of Saxony, countess of Flanders.
+Upon marriage, her regency was turned over to her mother-in-law, her son's paternal grandmother, Matilda of Saxony, countess of Flanders.